bitcrushr/chatmud/README.md

 ```

 THIS PROJECT REQUIRES THE 'requests' AND 'pathlib'  LIBRARIES
-To install this library, run:
+\nTo install this library, run:
 ```
   pip install requests
 ```